Let’s talk about sex — in space | DW | 22.09.2021

 Addressing sexuality in space isn't just important because it's what's on everyone's mind.
 Asked by DW whether sexuality is part of an astronaut's training, Matthias Maurer replied: "No, but maybe it should be.”

-"If we look at sexual health as a core component of health, it's important to understand the conditions we are putting individuals in," Saralyn Mark, former Senior Medical Advisor to NASA, tells DW.
+"If we look at sexual health as a core component of health, it's important to understand the conditions we are putting individuals in," Saralyn Mark, former senior medical adviser to NASA, tells DW.

 Sex and masturbation are linked to physical and mental health — that doesn't change in space.

-Ejaculation is essential for men to avoid the risk of bacteria building up in their prostate and orgasms have been shown to relieve stress and anxiety as well as improve your sleep quality, which likely helps during a high-pressure space mission.
+Ejaculation is essential for men to avoid the risk of bacteria building up in their prostate, and orgasms have been shown to relieve stress and anxiety as well as improve sleep quality, which likely helps during a high-pressure space mission.

 We can only speculate, but it seems likely that sex in space has already happened.
 There are two space missions that jump out as candidates for the first cosmic coitus.